KirillPashkov/TSQL-CLR/README.md

 # TSQL-CLR.
 My TSQL CLR helper functions.

-# To compile DLL use(the DLL will be place to Framework's directory):
+# To compile DLL use(the DLL will be placed to Framework's directory):
 C:\WINDOWS\Microsoft.NET\Framework\v3.5> ./csc.exe /target:library C:\CLR\CLR_PKM.cs

 # To add assembly to SQL Server use: